Ghee History, Family Crest & Coats of Arms

 - Milton Pomeroy Ghee Jr. (1891-1975), American All-American football quarterback

-- Larry Ghee, American Democrat politician, Alternate Delegate to Democratic National Convention from Ohio, 1972
+- Larry Ghee, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Ohio, 1972

-- James Ghee, American Democrat politician, Delegate to Democratic National Convention from Virginia, 1980
+- James Ghee, American Democratic Party politician, Delegate to Democratic National Convention from Virginia, 1980

 - Gareth Ghee, Irish hurler from County Longford

-- Melony Ghee Griffith, American Democrat politician, Member of Maryland State House of Delegates District 25, 2001; Delegate to Democratic National Convention from Maryland, 2000
+- Melony Ghee Griffith, American Democratic Party politician, Member of Maryland State House of Delegates District 25, 2001; Delegate to Democratic National Convention from Maryland, 2000

 Related Stories +